cyriac83/Event_Simulator/README.md

 How to run :

+- Download the source
-Extract the tar file named CS09S006_CS08M015_lab7.tar.gz Go to the concerned directory and type the following
+- Go to the source directory and type the following

 # make clean
 # make all